Dry fire: Purpose

-Dry firing is the practice of simulating the discharge of a firearm without any live ammunition, or practicing with an inert laser/infrared training platform such as an iMarksman or SIRT training pistol, and may also include the use of a target/feedback system, such as the iDryfire or LASR software.
+The primary purpose of dry firing is weapons training, particularly to practise form and kinematics of trigger pull for better precisions (such as in shooting sports) as well as troubleshooting of firearm malfunctions during rifle, shotgun and handgun shooting.
+Dry firing is also performed in gunsmithing to test the working conditions of the action in an accurized or customized gun.

-There are many benefits to dry firing.
-Learning is faster and can be safer with dry fire, and it's easier to practice trigger control without developing a flinch, which is a pre-emptive reflex some beginners develop due to being unaccustomed to the trigger weight or anticipating a recoil.
-Dry fire also allows shooters to practice trigger control in locations where they couldn't practice with live ammo.
-Grip, drawing, sight alignment, trigger control, reloads, troubleshooting malfunctions, and more can be trained during dry fire practice.
-The technique allows people to conduct a safe, economical form of training to improve their shooting skills.
+There are some benefits from the dry firing of contemporary fireams.
+Learning is safer with dry fire, and it's easier to condition muscle memories of trigger control without developing a flinch, which is a pre-emptive reflex some beginners tend to have due to anticipation to a recoil or being unaccustomed to the trigger weight.
+Dry firing also allows shooters to practice trigger control in locations where they can't use live ammo legally or practically, such as at home or in outdoor sites that are not up to the safery standards of shooting ranges.
+Grip, drawing, sight alignment, trigger control, reloads, troubleshooting malfunctions, and more can be trained during dry fire practice, which allow people to conduct a safe, convenient and cheap (as live ammo are consumables that cost money to replace after used) form of training to improve shooting skills.

 In recent years, a number of companies have developed methods of enhancing dry fire practice to improve skills.
 Products that illuminate a laser beam, as opposed to a solid projectile, have become increasingly popular.
 These include chamber inserts available for various caliber firearms, as well as dedicated training pistols or replacement AR-15 bolt carrier groups.
 There are also a number of target systems for these laser dry fire training aides, that are becoming more affordable and popular.
 These products help people get more from dry fire practice by providing feedback on shot placement and times, and make dry fire a more enjoyable experience.
 In addition, there are training aids such as training cards that provide shooters a variety of drills to do that will help them develop skills that will carry over to live fire.

-Wear and tear

-It is generally acceptable to dry fire more modern centerfire firearms without a cartridge or snap cap for limited volume training.
-Older designs such as the CZ 52 and Colt Single Action Army are exceptions.
-However, dry firing a rimfire firearm, striker based firearms or guns with angled firing pins (such as revolvers with hammer-mounted firing pins or older shotguns) can damage the gun.
-Furthermore, damage can occur to the chamber mouth of a rimfire firearm.
-Ultimately, one should check with the manufacturer of the gun to ascertain if it is safe to dry fire, but a snap cap should be used for all high-volume dry fire training where the firing pin articulates.